Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   - Subscription and resource group should be correctly set and the location should be the closest location to the one chosen for the resource group.
   - Click ***Create***
   - The creation step may take several minutes.

-### One time copy using Azure Data Factory
-  - We will move resources to the folder **forphmdeploymentadf** in Data Lake Store from the container **forphmdeploymentadf** in our storage account using copy activity in Azure Data Factory.
-The steps to follow are [here](https://github.com/Azure/cortana-intelligence-population-health-management/blob/master/ManualDeploymentGuide/OneTimeADFcopy.md).

 ### Azure Data Factory Linked Services